 Access is easy off Hwy 101.
-The Equestrian staging area exit is 161 off the 101.
-Currently however, landfill construction has blocked this staging area so now the equestrian staging area for Los Flores Ranch is at the Equestrian designated gate off of Dominion Road in Santa Maria.
-Check out the Directions on this link.
-Please contact the park for the most up-to-date equestrian staging information (805) 938-7618 .
+The Equestrian staging area exit is 161 on the east side of the 101.
+Please call the visitor Center for Equestrian Parking access, if needed.
+Please contact the park for the most up-to-date equestrian staging information (805) 938-7618.

 Trail Riding Los Flores Ranch – Exploring Options

 The entire trail network, traversing across 1,778 open-space acres, is available to equestrians, mountain bikers and hikers.
-The park is managed by enthusiastic and friendly staff who are on-site to help you have a beautiful day.
+The park is managed by enthusiastic and friendly staff who are on-site to help you have a beautiful day trail riding Los Flores Ranch.
 You will meet the staff at the Visitor Center, or perhaps out on the trail.

-When the purposed equestrian staging area near the corral opens up a staff person can come over in their ranger and meet you at the corral to sign waivers and take payments.
+When parking at the Equestrian Staging Area a staff person can come over in their ranger and meet you at the corral to sign waivers and take payments.
 There will be a phone number to call.